 The classic symptoms of appendicitis are pain starting around the belly button followed by vomiting.
 Several hours later, the pain moves to the lower abdomen on the right side.

-One study found only about of the people who get appendicitis have these classic symptoms.
+One study found only about

 Other symptoms of appendicitis include: